Statement of the ESCAP Board

 ESCAP latest news

 ESCAP's purpose is to promote the mental health and wellbeing of children, adolescents and their families throughout Europe.
 To do so, we are constantly working on initiatives based on research, clinical and policy, as well as organising events and educational programs to nurture child and adolescent psychiatry at all levels.
-Our recent activities:
+Also check out our News Section.

 Aims